rcmonteiro/utter-todo/README.md

 6. **CI/CD Pipeline**
    - [x] Run all tests and build the application using GitHub Actions.
    - [x] Publish Docker images to Docker Hub and AWS ECR.
-   - [ ] Use semantic release to automate versioning and release management.
+   - [x] Use semantic release to automate versioning and release management.
-   - [ ] Configure deployment to AWS App Runner for automated deployment.
+   - [x] Configure deployment to AWS App Runner for automated deployment.

 7. **Infrastructure as Code (IaC) with Terraform**
-   - [ ] Define infrastructure requirements using Terraform.
+   - [x] Define infrastructure requirements using Terraform.
-   - [ ] Provision AWS resources including ECR, App Runner, database, and Redis.
+   - [x] Provision AWS resources including ECR, App Runner, database, and Redis.

-8. **Project Completion and Launch**
-    - [ ] Complete final adjustments and optimizations.
-    - [ ] Launch the application on AWS App Runner.
-    - [ ] Celebrate the successful deployment of "Utter Todo"!

-Follow the project evolution on my [website](https://rcmonteiro.com/post/utter-todo-from-nothing-to-an-automated-cicd-deploying-on-aws):
+# Running locally

+1. Run `pnpm install` to install dependencies on the root folder.
+2. Run docker-compose up -d to start the database
+3. Run `pnpm run dev` to start the application on port 3000 and api on port 4000.